mulka/ploverwiki/Chorded-Systems.md

 ### ✅Michela

-Used by the Italian Senate.Both the phonetic and the orthographic theory are available.
+Used by the Italian Senate.
+Both the phonetic and the orthographic theory are available.
 A cheap alternative to an official Michela machine is any MIDI keyboard.

 [Free theory books](https://sillabix.gitbooks.io/dizionario-test/) (https://legacy.gitbook.com/book/sillabix/dizionario-ortografico-michela-per-input-sillabic/details) available.